xiaodown/pancrythm/README.md

 ## Installation and Setup

 Works in linux.
+Requires ffmpeg.
 To set it up:
+ * Be on a linux box (or macos or unix or whatever) that has ffmpeg installed.
  * Clone the git repo: `git clone git@github.com:xiaodown/pancrythm.git`
  * Create a python virtual environment.
    * I use uv for this now: `cd pancrythm; uv venv`